0. Before reading all the details, how about watching two short videos on how to use the templates?

 2. THE FIRST PAGE OF THE MANUSCRIPT

-TITLE: ENGLISH or PORTUGUESE.
+TITLE: ENGLISH.
 It should be brief and informative.
 The title should reflect essential aspects of the article, in a preferably concise form of not more than 100 characters and spaces: font size 12, capital letters, center alignment.

 BY-LINE: Names (size 12, Arial, small capital) of the authors.
 No inclusion of scientific titles is necessary.
 In the case of two or more authors, place their names in the same row, separate them with a semicolon (;) and please indicate the corresponding author with * in superscript.
 The corresponding author should be the one submitting the article online and an email given (only one email) below the addresses of all authors.
 Authors from different institutions must be labeled with numbers in superscript after the names.
 The affiliation of the authors should also be given (size 10).

-ABSTRACT: ENGLISH or PORTUGUESE.
+ABSTRACT: ENGLISH.
 Required for all manuscripts in which the problem, the top results, and conclusions are summarized.
 Required for all manuscripts in which the IMRAD (Introduction, Methods, Results, and Discussion) format should be summarized.
 It should not contain formulas, references, or abbreviations.
 The name ABSTRACT should be written in capital letters, Arial, size 12, bold, left alignment.
 The abstract should be written font Arial, size 10, justify.
 The editors can translate the abstract to Portuguese for those who Portuguese is not the first language.
-The Journal adopts the STRUCTURED ABSTRACT from 200 to 300 words as follows:
+The Journal adopts the STRUCTURED ABSTRACT from 250 to 350 words as follows:

-KEYWORDS: ENGLISH or PORTUGUESE.
+KEYWORDS: ENGLISH.
 Authors should provide appropriate and short keywords that encapsulate the principal topics of the paper.
 The maximum number of keywords is 5 not including items appearing in the title.
 The keywords should be supplied, indicating the scope of the paper.
 Size 10, italic, justify, only the word Keywords must be bold, left alignment.

 The authors should include Abbreviations and Nomenclature listings when necessary.